-- 1. Prepare the AP data file: - a.
-Keep a single record for each student containing the student's best score on any AP assessment, regardless of subject. - 2.
+- 1. Prepare the AP data file: - Keep a single record for each student containing the student's best score on any AP assessment, regardless of subject. - 2.
 Prepare the IB data file: - a.
 Keep a single record for each student containing the student's best score on any IB assessment, regardless of subject. - 3.
 Prepare the NOCTI data file: - a.
 Create a flag, NOT INCLUDED, if the NOCTI assessment is a general NOCTI assessment in a course of study for which Pennsylvania has not approved a NOCTI assessment or for which a specific NOCTI assessment does not exist. - b.
 Keep a single record for each student containing the student's highest rating on any NOCTI assessment. - If a student has one record with a flag of NOT INCLUDED and one or more records without that flag, keep the highest score without the flag, regardless of field. - ii.
 If a student does not have any records with a flag of NOT INCLUDED, keep the highest score, regardless of field. - iii.
 If a student has only records with a flag of NOT INCLUDED, keep the highest score, regardless of field. - 4.
+Prep the Dual Enrollment data file: - a.
+Keep a single record for each student containing a flag for whether the student earned any credits from any dual enrollment course, regardless of subject. - 5.
+Prepare the enrollment data file:

-Prepare the enrollment data file: - a.
+- a.
 Keep only 12th graders. - b.
 Keep only students whose exit codes indicate they graduated or are still enrolled as 12th graders. - c.
-Keep only students who were enrolled as 12th graders at a single school for at least 165 days. - 5.
-Combine the enrollment data set with the AP, IB, and NOCTI data sets, matching the students who took exams to their schools. - 6.
-Remove students who have a flag of NOT INCLUDED for a NOCTI record and who do not have an AP or IB record. - 7.
-Assign a college-ready flag:
+Keep only students who were enrolled as 12th graders at a single school for at least 165 days. - 6.
+Combine the enrollment data set with the AP, IB, NOCTI, and dual enrollment data sets, matching the students who took courses and/or exams to their schools. - 7.
+Remove students who have a flag of NOT INCLUDED for a NOCTI record and who do not have an AP, IB, or dual enrollment record. - 8.
+Assign a college-ready flag: - a.

-- a.
 COLLEGE/CAREER-READY if the student met the college-ready standard on any assessment: - i.
 The student's best AP Score was a 3 or better, OR - ii.
 The student's best IB Score was a 4 or better, OR - iii.
-The student's best NOCTI score was either Competent or Advanced. - b.
+The student's best NOCTI score was either Competent or Advanced, OR - iv.
+The student's earned credit in any Dual Enrollment course. - b.
 NOT COLLEGE/CAREER-READY if: - i.
-The student did not take any of the assessments, OR - ii.
-The student took one or more assessments but did not meet the college/career-ready standard in any assessment. - 8.
-Calculate the AP/IB/NOCTI Participation and Performance rate as follows: - a.
-Total number of college/career-ready students (7a) divided by total number of qualifying 12th-grade students (7a + 7b) - 9.
-Calculate the AP/IB/NOCTI Participation rate as follows: - a.
-Total number of students who took one or more assessments but did not meet the college-ready standard on any (7bii) divided by the total number of qualifying 12th-grade students (7a + 7b) - 10.
-Calculate the AP/IB/NOCTI Non-Participation rate as follows: - a.
-Total number of students who did not take any of the assessments (7bi) divided by the total number of qualifying 12^{th} -grade students (7a + 7b) - 11.
+The student did not participate, OR - ii.
+The student participated but did not meet the college/career-ready standard. - 9.
+Calculate the AP/IB/NOCTI/Dual Enrollment Participation and Performance rate as follows: - a.
+Total number of college/career-ready students (8a) divided by total number of qualifying 12th-grade students (8a + 8b) - 10.
+Calculate the AP/IB/NOCTI/Dual Enrollment Participation rate as follows: - a.
+Total number of students who participated but did not meet the college- or career-ready standard on any (8bii) divided by the total number of qualifying $12^{th}$ -grade students (8a + 8b) - 11.
+Calculate the AP/IB/NOCTI/Dual Enrollment Non-Participation rate as follows: - a.
+Total number of students who did not participate (8bi) divided by the total number of qualifying 12th-grade students (8a + 8b) - 12.
 Assign an exception code as appropriate: - a.
 NOT APPLICABLE, if the school does not serve 12th graders. - b.
 INSUFFICIENT SAMPLE, if the school has fewer than 25 students who qualified for the metric.